core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Group Manager provides a new unused Sender ID value to the endpoint that has experienced the exhaustion.
 Then, the endpoint derives a new Sender Context using the new Sender ID (see {{ssec-sender-recipient-context}}).

-In either case, the same considerations from {{sec-group-key-management}} holgit add d about stale Recipient Contexts.
+In either case, the same considerations from {{sec-group-key-management}} hold about stale Recipient Contexts.

 # Pairwise Keys # {#sec-derivation-pairwise}